Friday, 19 December 2025

 What is Sleep Apnea?

-Sleep apnea is a serious sleep disorder where breathing repeatedly stops and starts.
-If you snore loudly and feel tired even after a full night's sleep, you might have sleep apnea.
+Sleep apnea is a potentially serious, chronic sleep disorder where a person's breathing repeatedly stops and starts throughout the night.
+If you snore loudly and feel exhausted even after a full night's sleep, you may be suffering from this condition.

-1. Obstructive Sleep Apnea (OSA): The most common form.
-Throat muscles relax and block the airway.
+1. Obstructive Sleep Apnea (OSA): The most common form, which occurs when throat muscles over-relax and physically block the airway.

-2. Central Sleep Apnea (CSA): The brain fails to send proper signals to the muscles that control breathing.
+2. Central Sleep Apnea (CSA): A less common neurological form where the brain temporarily fails to send the proper signals to the muscles that control breathing.

 Symptoms

-• Loud Snoring: Usually more prominent in obstructive sleep apnea.
+• Loud Snoring: Usually much more prominent in obstructive sleep apnea.

-• Breathing Pauses: Episodes where breathing stops during sleep (often witnessed by a partner).
+• Witnessed Apneas: Episodes where your breathing completely stops during sleep (almost always reported by a bed partner).

-• Gasping/Choking: Abrupt awakenings accompanied by shortness of breath.
+• Gasping or Choking: Abrupt awakenings accompanied by shortness of breath or a choking sensation.

 Obstructive Sleep Apnea (OSA)

-This occurs when the muscles in the back of your throat relax too much.
-As you breathe in, the airway narrows or closes.
-Your brain senses the lack of oxygen and briefly wakes you up to reopen the airway.
-This pattern can repeat 5 to 30 times an hour.
+This occurs when the muscles in the back of your throat (which support the soft palate, tonsils, and tongue) relax too much during deep sleep.
+As you breathe in, the airway narrows or completely closes, drastically lowering the oxygen level in your blood.
+Your brain senses this dangerous drop and briefly wakes you up to reopen the airway.
+This disruptive cycle can repeat anywhere from 5 to 30 times an hour, preventing you from reaching restful, deep sleep phases.

 Central Sleep Apnea (CSA)